algm/fiction-kit/templates/commands/develop.md

 Goal: Detect and reduce ambiguity or missing elements in the story premise, characters, and world-building, recording clarifications directly in the appropriate files.

+**Single Source of Truth Principle**: Information should exist in ONE authoritative location.
+Use cross-references (markdown links) when referencing elements from other files.

+**See**: [navigation-guide.md](../navigation-guide.md) for the complete information location map.

 Note: This development workflow is best run BEFORE `/fiction.outline`.
 If the user explicitly states they are doing exploratory writing (discovery/pantsing), you may proceed with less structure, but warn that revision may be needed later.

 Execution steps: